 Changing the local health care system to deliver more modern, integrated, and accessible services has been a topic of great importance in the Scarborough and Durham communities for many years.
-In 2013-14, this opportunity was pursued through a facilitated integration process mandated by the CE LHIN, which resulted in extensive planning and engagement, branded as Leading for Patients, which focused on exploring the merits of a possible merger between Rouge Valley Health System (RVHS) and The Scarborough Hospital (TSH).
+In 2013-14, this opportunity was pursued through a facilitated integration process mandated by the CE LHIN, which resulted in extensive planning and engagement, branded as Leading for Patients, which focused on exploring the merits of a possible merger between RVHS and TSH.
 A comprehensive community engagement and communications plan was created, which allowed for input from more than 400 internal and external stakeholders.
-While LH did not participate in this effort, it is advantageous to recall and leverage the learnings gleaned from the experience.

-Figure 1: Key Facts on 2013 Facilitated Integration Stakeholder Engagement
+Figure 1: Key Facts on 2013 Facilitated Integration Stakeholder Enaaaement riguic 1. ney races on LUIS / acintatea meegiacion Stakenoraer Lingugeriterit